mikeleo03/Classic-Cryptography-Simulator_Frontend/README.md

 ```

 ## 🔣 &nbsp;Algorithms
 Algorithm implemented on backend side.
-Further explanation and implementation of Tarjans Algorithm stated on [this repository](https://github.com/GoDillonAudris512/Classic-Cryptography-Simulator-Backend)
+Further implementation of various cipher algorithm stated on [this repository](https://github.com/GoDillonAudris512/Classic-Cryptography-Simulator-Backend)

 ## ⚙️ &nbsp;How to Compile and Run the Program
 Clone this repository from terminal with this command